facebook/react-native-website/website/blog/2025-02-19-react-native-0.78.md

 React Native will be loaded in the View Controller as soon as you navigate to it.

-This code creates a `RCTReactNativeFactory`, it assigns a delegate to it and asks it to create a `rootView` for a React Native’s view.
+This code creates an `RCTReactNativeFactory`, assigns a delegate to it, and asks it to create a `rootView` for a React Native’s view.

-The delegate is defined below and it overrides the `sourceURL` and the `bundleURL` properties to tell React Native where it can find the JS bundle to load in the view.
+The delegate is defined below, and it overrides the `sourceURL` and the `bundleURL` properties to tell React Native where it can find the JS bundle to load in the view.

 ## Other Breaking Changes